 This list could be even longer.
 The objects and features described above would really help to factorize the code we commonly implement in Refinitiv real time applications.
 It would also provide many developers with a simpler and better coding experience.

 A journey to an even better ease of use

-As a Thomson Reuters Developer Advocate I often build example applications that demonstrate and promote TREP and Elektron APIs.
+As a Refinitiv Developer Advocate I often build example applications that demonstrate and promote RTDS (formerly TREP) and Refinitiv Real-Time APIs.
 They are typical applications that would greatly benefit from a higher level of abstraction.
 All of them need several of the features listed above.
 So, instead of duplicating the code, why not factorize this functionality in a set of reusable objects that would be shared among these example applications?
 Just for the sake of source code readability, simplicity and ease of maintenance, it completely makes sense to do it.
 These objects would also be helpful to the Developer Community who would find there good implementation examples.

 Here is the plan